Effects of Hurricane Maria in Puerto Rico: Healthcare

+Logistics

 More than a week after Hurricane Maria struck, residents of Ponce, Puerto Rico wait in long lines at an ATM to withdraw cash.

-On September 28, 2017, Lieutenant General Jeffrey S. Buchanan was dispatched to Puerto Rico to lead all military hurricane relief efforts there and to see how the military could be more effective in the recovery effort, particularly in dealing with the thousands of containers of supplies that were stuck in port because of "red tape, lack of drivers, and a crippling power outage".
-On September 29 he stated that there were not enough troops and equipment in place but more would be arriving soon.
+On September 28, Lieutenant General Jeffrey S. Buchanan was dispatched to lead military relief efforts and to see how the military could become more effective, particularly in dealing with the thousands of containers of supplies that were stuck in port because of "red tape, lack of drivers, and a crippling power outage".
+On September 29 he stated that not enough troops and equipment were in place, but that more would be arriving soon.

-With centralized fossil-fuel-based power plants and grid infrastructure expected to be out of commission for weeks to months, some renewable energy projects were in the works, including the shipment of hundreds of Tesla Powerwall battery systems to be integrated with solar PV systems and Sonnen solar microgrid projects at 15 emergency community centers; the first were expected to be completed in October.
-In addition, other solar companies jumped into help, including Sunnova and New Start Solar.
-A charity called Light Up Puerto Rico raised money to both purchase and deliver solar products, including solar panels, on October 19.
+With centralized fossil-fuel-based power plants and grid infrastructure expected to be out of commission for weeks to months, some renewable energy projects accelerated, including the shipment of hundreds of Tesla Powerwall battery systems to be integrated with solar PV systems and Sonnen solar microgrid projects at 15 emergency community centers.
+Other solar companies jumped into help, including Sunnova and New Start Solar.
+A charity called Light Up Puerto Rico raised money to purchase and deliver solar products, including solar panels, on October 19.

-Many TV and movie stars donated money to hurricane relief organizations to help the victims of Harvey and Maria.
-Prominently, Jennifer Aniston pledged a million U.S. dollars, dividing the amount equally between the Red Cross and The Ricky Martin Foundation for Puerto Rico.
+Many celebrities donated to hurricane relief organizations.
+Prominently, Jennifer Aniston pledged a million U.S. dollars, dividing the amount equally between the Red Cross and the Ricky Martin Foundation for Puerto Rico.
 Martin's foundation had raised over three million dollars as of October 13.

-On October 10, 2017, Carnival Cruise Lines announced that it would resume departures of cruises from San Juan on October 15, 2017.
-On October 13, both CNN and The Guardian reported that Puerto Ricans were drinking water that was being pumped from a well at an EPA Superfund site; the water was later determined to be safe to drink.
+On October 10, 2017, Carnival Cruise Line announced that it would resume departures from San Juan on October 15, 2017.
+On October 13, CNN and The Guardian reported that Puerto Ricans were drinking water from a well at an EPA Superfund site; the water was later determined to be safe to drink.

-On October 13, the Trump administration requested $4.9 billion to fund a loan program that Puerto Rico could use to address basic functions and infrastructure needs.
-As of October 20, only 18.5% of the island had electricity, 49.1% of cell towers were working, and 69.5% of customers had running water, with the slowest restoration in the north.
-Ports and commercial flights were back to normal operations, but 7.6% of USPS locations, 11.5% of supermarkets, and 21.4% of gas stations were still closed.
-4,246 people were still living in emergency shelters, and tourism was down by half.
-As of November 5, more than 100,000 people had left Puerto Rico for the mainland.
-A December 17 report indicated that 600 people remained in shelters while 130,000 had left the island to go to the mainland.
+On October 13, the Trump administration requested $4.9 billion to fund a loan program to address basic functions and infrastructure needs.

+As of October 20, only 18.5% of the island had electricity, 49.1% of cell towers were working, and 69.5% of customers had running water.
+Restoration was slowest in the north.
+Ports and commercial flights resumed normal operations, but 7.6% of USPS locations, 11.5% of supermarkets, and 21.4% of gas stations were still closed.
+4,246 people remained in emergency shelters, and tourism was down by half.
+A December 17 report indicated that 600 people remained in shelters while 130,000 had left the island for the mainland.